rcpacini/LabVIEW-VI-Snippet/README.md

 # labview_snippet
 VI Snippet (\*.png) Image Import Library for LabVIEW

+Import a VI Snippet (\*.png) image programmatically using pure LabVIEW code (No external dlls or dependencies).

 NI has yet to include a [VI Snippet](http://www.ni.com/tutorial/9330/en/) API for LabVIEW so I created my own.
 This library imports VI Snippet PNG images using the clipboard and pastes the code to the specified VI's block diagram (or creates a new VI if Not a Refnum).